 Any simple blouse or t-shirt will look great in a passport photo, so you don’t need to stress too much.
 Keeping it simple and picking a top you like and know you look good in will make you feel confident on the day and lead to better pictures.

 For make-up, it’s also best to keep it simple.
 Your everyday make-up will be perfect for the photo.
-If you don’t feel comfortable wearing make-up or don’t like it, a fresh face will also look great on the day.
+If you don’t feel comfortable wearing make-up or don’t like it, a fresh face or lightweight BB cream will also look great on the day.
 Wearing too much make-up also isn’t the best idea.

 The day of your passport photo isn’t the time to try new make-up techniques or products, as you don’t know how it will turn out or how your skin will react.
 So, stick to what you know on the day.
 This way, you’ll go in feeling more confident about the way you look, and that will show in your photos.